MuseScore

 - Best way to move a note right/left is to cut and paste

-<Ctrl-l>to enter lyrics mode (<Space>will move annotation to the next note)<Ctrl-k>to enter chord mode (<Space>will move annotation to the next note, or<Tab>to move to next measure).
-These play by default during playback<Ctrl-M>adds a rehearsal mark (i.e. a section note like A, B, C, D)- RNA (roman numeral analysis) can be added through Add → Text → Roman Numeral Analysis
+<Ctrl-l>to enter lyrics mode (<Space>will move annotation to the next note)<Ctrl-k>to enter chord symbol (<Space>will move annotation to the next note, or<Tab>to move to next measure)- These play by default during playback but can be disabled in the Playback Settings (Cog icon)

 Useful links